redis-developer/redis-springboot-resources/search/README.md

 # Redis Query Engine (former RediSearch)
-the Redis Query Engine is a powerful search engine built into Redis that provides advanced search capabilities for Redis data structures.
+The Redis Query Engine is a powerful search engine built into Redis that provides advanced search capabilities for Redis data structures.
 It enables real-time indexing and querying of textual, numeric, and geospatial data stored in Redis, allowing for complex search operations without the need for a separate search engine.

 ## What is the Redis Query Engine?

-Redis Search extends Redis with full-text search capabilities, secondary indexing, and query language support.
+The Redis Query Engine extends Redis with full-text search capabilities, secondary indexing, and query language support.
 It allows you to:

 - Create indexes on Redis data
 - Perform full-text searches with complex queries